davidubuntu/carto-p2p/README.md

 ## Using the app

 You can visualize  P2P apartments symbolized with differet colors for each neighbourhood.
-If you click over a bar chart.
-You will be able to filter the data visualization in the map for the neighbourhood selected.
+If you click over a bar chart you will be able to filter the data visualization in the map for the neighbourhood selected.
 Also the inormation of the widget will be updated while panning the map.

 ## Built With

 * [Carto.js](https://carto.com/developers/carto-js/)
 * [Highcahrt.js](https://www.highcharts.com/)
-* [Git] Versioning Used
+* [Git] Versioning

 ## Authors